Back in Octopus 2018.9, we introduced a raft of features that delivered core support for Kubernetes in Octopus.

 Octopus provides a solution with comprehensive variable management features that includes secret storage and scoping rules.
 These variables can then be passed into Helm, used in the Kubernetes steps or consumed in custom steps.
-You can see an example of scoped variables on our demo server.

 By taking advantage of Octopus to manage variables, complex Helm and Kubernetes deployments can be coordinated across multiple environments and clusters with ease.